lf-edge/ekuiper/docs/en_US/sqls/query_language_elements.md

 ## SELECT

-Retrieves rows from input streams and enables the selection of one or many columns from one or many input streams in Kuiper.
+Retrieves rows from input streams and enables the selection of one or many columns from one or many input streams in eKuiper.

 ### Syntax